viamrobotics/docs/docs/tutorials/projects/integrating-viam-with-openai.md

 {{% /alert %}}

 Power off your rover.
-Wire your servo to the Pi by attaching the black wire to ground, red wire to [an available 5V pin](https://pinout.xyz/pinout/5v_power), and yellow wire to [pin 8](https://pinout.xyz/pinout/pin8_gpio14).
+Wire your servo to the Pi by attaching the black wire to ground, red wire to [an available 5V pin](https://pinout.xyz/pinout/5v_power), and signal wire (often yellow) to [pin 8](https://pinout.xyz/pinout/pin8_gpio14).

 ### 2. Mount the servo to your rover